 If a chemical splashes into your eye, take these steps immediately.

-1. Flush your eye with water.
-Use clean, lukewarm tap water for at least 20 minutes, and use whichever of these approaches is quickest:
+- Flush your eye with water.
+Use clean, lukewarm tap water for at least 20 minutes.
+Use whichever of these approaches is quickest:

-- Get into the shower and aim a gentle stream of lukewarm water on your forehead over your affected eye.
+- Get into the shower and aim a gentle stream of water on your forehead over your affected eye.
 Or direct the stream on the bridge of your nose if both eyes are affected.
-Hold your affected eye or eyes open.
+Hold the lids of your affected eye or eyes open.

-- Young children may do best if they lie down in the bathtub or lean back over a sink while you pour a gentle stream of water on the forehead over the affected eye or on the bridge of the nose for both eyes.
+- Young children may do best if they lie down in the bathtub or lean back over a sink.
+Pour a gentle stream of water on the forehead over the affected eye or on the bridge of the nose to flush both eyes.

 - Don't rub the eye — this may cause further damage.

-- Don't put anything except water or contact lens saline rinse in the eye, and don't use eyedrops unless emergency personnel tell you to do so.
+- Don't put anything except water or contact lens saline rinse in the eye.
+And don't use eyedrops unless emergency personnel tell you to do so.

 Seek emergency medical assistance

-After following the above steps, seek emergency care or, if necessary, call 911 or your local emergency number.
-Take the chemical container or the name of the chemical with you to the emergency department.
-If readily available, wear sunglasses because your eyes will be sensitive to light.
+After following the above steps, seek emergency care by an eye specialist (ophthalmologist) or call 911 or your local emergency number.
+Take the chemical container or the name of the chemical with you to the emergency provider.
+If readily available, wear sunglasses to help reduce sensitivity to light.

 - Eye safety.
 Centers for Disease Control and Prevention. http://www.cdc.gov/niosh/topics/eye/eyesafe.html.
-Accessed Jan.
-18, 2012.
+Accessed Oct.
+23, 2014.

-- Kaushik S, et al. Topical chemical burns. http://www.uptodate.com/home/index.html.
-Accessed Jan.
-18, 2012.
+- Kaushik S, et al. Topical chemical burns. http://www.uptodate.com/home.
+Accessed Oct.
+23, 2014.

 - Robertson DM (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Jan.
-21, 2012.
+Nov.
+5, 2014.